 Author: Beth P. Zoller, XpertHR Legal Editor

-Employees who are dating or are involved in a romantic relationship present unique risks for employers and challenges for the supervisors who manage them.
-From claims of harassment and unfair treatment to inappropriate conduct and workplace touching, workplace romances can lead to risky and unprofessional behavior.
-This is especially true in light of the recent spike in sexual harassment claims, which have cast a spotlight on harassment and brought renewed interest and scrutiny to already-complicated workplace relationships.
+Employees who are dating or are involved in a romantic relationship present unique risks for an employer and challenges for the supervisors who manage them.
+From claims of harassment, favoritism and unfair treatment to inappropriate conduct and workplace touching, workplace romances can lead to risky and unprofessional behavior.
+This is especially true in light of the #MeToo movement and the recent spike in sexual harassment claims, which has cast a spotlight on harassment and brought renewed interest and scrutiny to already-complicated workplace relationships.

 Therefore, it is essential for an employer to protect its own business interests by establishing expectations for employees and maintaining a professional workplace.
 Failure to do so may result in claims of discrimination, harassment and unfair treatment.

-The following are some key steps for an employer to take to monitor and manage dating and relationships in the workplace and reduce the chance of liability:
+Below are some key tools and resources to help an employer manage workplace relationships and reduce the risk of liability: